In an effort to help alleviate the growing demand of the Florida Aquifer, the

 homes participating in 2009.
 Those homes saved 1.8 million gallons of water.
 That

 January 22, 2008.
-This ordinance reenforces the cities strive for new residential
+This ordinance reenforces the City's strive for new residential

 and commercial projects to be more Florida Friendly in using “Water Wise” Landscaping

-Reclaim: As the cities strive to save potable water, city council passed ordinance
+Reclaim: As the City strives to save potable water, City Council passed Ordinance

-#1479 in January 04, 2010.
+#1479 on January 4, 2010.
 This ordinance allows irrigation watering three (3) days a week year round.
 The schedule applies to reclaim customers only.

 Education: Throughout the year staff attends many community events by providing a